Schiff issues surprise subpoenas to Michael Flynn, Rick Gates in Russia probe

 Gates was a close associate of former Trump campaign chairman Paul Manafort, and also did work for the Trump campaign in 2016.
 He pleaded guilty last year to one count of conspiracy against the U.S. and one count of making false statements to FBI agents.
 Gates also entered a plea deal with prosecutors to cooperate in the case against Manafort, which led Mueller to dismiss nearly two-dozen tax and bank fraud charges against Gates.
 Gates had intimate knowledge of Manafort’s years of political consulting work in Ukraine.

-Schiff’s move to subpoena Flynn and Gates come as his panel, along with other top House committees, ramp up their Trump-focused investigations.
+Schiff’s move to subpoena Flynn and Gates comes as his panel, along with other top House committees, ramp up their Trump-focused investigations.
 Schiff’s panel is hosting a series of hearings focused on the “counterintelligence implications” of Mueller’s report, with plans to host “fact witnesses, national security experts” and others connected to the Mueller investigation.
 Other Democrat-led panels are pursuing a similar approach, with some moving to hold Trump figures in contempt for not complying with subpoenas.

 Republicans, in turn, have accused Democrats of investigation overkill, with GOP Rep. Devin Nunes accusing Schiff at a hearing on Wednesday of putting on a "grotesque spectacle."